kkwong44/cappadocia-tours/README.md

 **Features on Responsive**

     * The screen width will determine number of columns
-    * When the screen width is below 600px
+    * Image enlargement will be disabled when the screen width is below 600px
-    * Image enlargement will be disabled
+    * Image size will reduce when screen width is below 400px

-Gallery Page Ajusted to a Single Column on Mobile Device
+Screenshot - Gallery Page Ajusted to a Single Column on Mobile Device

 ![Screenshot Gallery Page](readme/screenshots/screenshot-gallerypage2.png)